Let There Be Light (2017 film): Production

 Let There Be Light was mostly shot in Birmingham, Alabama, with minor additional scenes filmed in New York City.
+It was loosely based on an original story created by Kevin and Sam Sorbo.

 Release

 The film was released in the United States on October 27, 2017.
 Over its opening weekend the film made $1.8 million from 373 theaters, finishing 11th at the box office.
 In its second weekend the film was added to 269 theaters and made $1.7 million, finishing 10th at the box office.

 Critical response

+The film was panned critics, who cited its hateful and hypocritical nature, bad acting, Sorbo's direction and poor production value.

 Some reviewers question the accuracy of the film's claims and claim the characters in the film are strawmen.
 Dan Piepenbring, writing for the New Yorker, described the film as "a cynical, xenophobic morality tale, as bitter as it is saccharine."
 Dennis Harvey of Variety described it as "predictably simplistic and maudlin in content" yet "more polished than its ilk."